vishvAsa/kalpAntaram/kANe/v1p1/16_atri.md

 bhagavan kena dānena' and the works have many verses in common.
 In the fourth chapter of both the same prose passa ges occur.

-Visvarūpa on Yāj.
+Viśvarūpa on Yāj.
 (III.
 257 ) quotes two verses from Atri on prāyaścitta which are found in none of the three works described above.
 234

 In the Mahabharata (Anuśāsana 65.
 1 ) Atri is credited with the view that those who make a gift of gold give (prac tically) all objects.
 This bears a close resemblance to two verses that occur in Laghvatri (Jivananda part I. p.
 5) and Vṭddhātri (part I. p.
 51 ).235